Enforcing Parenting Arrangements

 The court can find someone in contempt of court if they are deliberately disobeying a parenting order.

-For the court to find someone in contempt of court it must be clear beyond a reasonable doubt that they deliberately disobeyed the court order.
-If there is conflicting evidence and the court cannot determine who is telling the truth, there may be a reasonable doubt about what happened and the court may not find the person in contempt.
+For the court to find someone in contempt of court, it must be clear beyond a reasonable doubt that they deliberately disobeyed the court order.
+If there is conflicting evidence and the court cannot determine who is telling the truth, there may be a reasonable doubt about what happened.
+If so, the court will not find the person in contempt.

-For a person to have deliberately disobeyed an order of the court they must have known about the exact terms of the order and deliberately chosen not to obey the order.
-For example, if they were unable to obey the order because of an accident or illness it would not be considered contempt.
-As well the order itself must be clear about what the person is required to do or not do.
-For example, if the order only states that the person must provide reasonable parenting time and the parties have different ideas about what that means there would be no contempt of court.
+For a person to have deliberately disobeyed an order of the court, they must have known about the exact terms of the order.
+They must then have deliberately chosen not to obey the order.
+For example, if they were unable to obey the order because of an accident or illness, it would not be considered contempt.
+As well, the order itself must be clear about what the person is required to do or not do.
+For example, an order might only say that one parent be provided with reasonable parenting time.
+If the parties have different ideas about what that means, there may not be contempt of court.

 Access to Information